puppetlabs/puppet-docs/source/hiera/1/custom_backends.markdown

           # Using the parse_answer() method is important if we want to be able
           # to use templated or scoped data.
 Calling parse_answer() on the data
-          # will cause Hiera to perform variable interpolation, looking for
+          # will cause Hiera to perform interpolation, looking for
           # instances of the %{} syntax.
 Any instance found will be replaced
           # with the value from the scope.
 Finally, the "break" statement is
           # used to stop traversing datasources, as we have found and set our